Gain access to personalized product screening, the best pricing, rewards, and more!

 How to Get Rid of Flies Around Barn

-• To remove flies in and around barns or stables, we recommend applying Musca-Stick in out of reach areas within barns and applying Flex 10-10 as a space spray when the structure is empty.
+- To remove flies in and around barns or stables, we recommend applying Musca-Stick in out-of-reach areas within barns and Flex 10-10 as a space spray when the structure is empty.

 What Type of Spray Should Be Done In Barns

-• Premise or space sprays are best used in barns to control fly populations and activities.
+- Barns best use palm or space sprays to control fly populations and activities.

 How to Prevent Flies in Barns

-• To prevent flies in barns continue with proper sanitization methods such as cleaning manure, wet bedding, and relocation of waste from a good distance away from barns foundation.
-In addition, addressing moisture issues such as leaky plumbing or pools of water in pastures.
-Continue on a quarterly basis of Flex 10-10 Insecticides.
+- To prevent flies in barns, continue with proper sanitization methods such as cleaning manure and wet bedding and relocating waste from a good distance away from the barn's foundation.
+In addition, address moisture issues such as leaky plumbing or pools of water in pastures.
+Continue on a quarterly basis with Flex 10-10 Insecticides.